ImageMagick/Usage-Markdown/basics/index.md

 **Mogrify images simply.**

 Do not attempt to do very long and complex "`convert`"-like operations in a batch operation using "`mogrify`", it will probably have 'setting' issues.
-If you are really wanting to do complex processing, write a shell/dos/perl script to use "`convert`" to process each image one at a time, or go to a ImageMagick API interface.
+If you are really wanting to do complex processing, write a shell/dos/perl script to use "`convert`" to process each image one at a time, or go to an ImageMagick API interface.

 For examples of modifying lots of images using a script see [Advanced ImageMagick Examples](../advanced/).